zvxzdx/runeforge-wiki-ru/core-guides/tools/lol2gltf.md

 - The file is now exported where you selected with the <kbd>.glb</kbd> file format.
 ## Importing to blender
->  When importing to blender, remember to put the `Bone Dir` to  <kbd>Blender(best for re-importing)</kbd> If you forget to do so, the bones will be adjuste for blender, and during re importion, it will deform your skin {.is-warning}
+>  When importing to blender, remember to put the `Bone Dir` to  <kbd>Blender(best for re-importing)</kbd> If you forget to do so, the bones will be adjusted for blender, and during re importion, it will deform your skin **This is only needed for Blender versions under 4.0** {.is-warning}

 ![bonedir.png](/user-pictures/thisisquitter/blender_starting_guide/bonedir.png)